Living Our Values

 Equality.
 Quakers believe that all people should be treated equally no matter their race, color, ethnicity, religious background, gender identity, sexual orientation, or physical ability.
 Rooted in our commitment to equality, Chicago Friends School’s classrooms nurture cooperation and collaboration and become a safe place to learn, dissent, and question.
 Teachers and students work together in conversation and investigation to build new knowledge.

 Service.
 The school community does service in many ways.
 Students do service that is connected to everyday instruction and the school’s annual theme.
+For example, in 2018-2019, our instructional theme was Machines.
+Students learned about the components of computers and phones, and their impact on the environment, then did a technology recycling drive.
 For our Water -themed curriculum year, students learned about the global water crisis and helped to raise money to build a well in Africa.
 For our Trash and Treasure theme, students cut patterns for shoes out of gently used jeans to send to Jinja, Uganda, where local shoemakers finished them with recycled rubber bottoms.
 These recycled shoes protect children and adults from parasites.
-When the students were studying immigration as part of the Chicago theme, they met with refugee resettlement staff at Heartland Alliance and made hygiene and school welcome kits for new arrivals.

 Once a month, students visit The Admiral at the Lake, a retirement community in the heart of Edgewater, where students create relationships and experiences with residents through crafts, games, and stories.
 Having the opportunity to help others by reaching across social and geographical boundaries helps students develop the awareness, understanding, and vocabulary to become better citizens and future leaders.